The David C. Herriman Fund of GCF

 - For greater impact, one large grant shall be made each year with no more than two smaller grants.

-If you believe that your organization meets these qualifications, review the Request for Proposal (RFP) below, and apply through our online system.
+If you believe that your organization meets these qualifications, review the Request for Proposal (RFP), and apply through our online system.
 New to our system?
-See our hints section below for more information.
+See our Applicant Tutorial section below for more information.

-The David C. Herriman Fund of GCF requires a follow-up evaluation report to be completed in our on-line grant system at the end of the grant period.
+The Herriman Fund requires a follow-up evaluation report to be completed in our online grant system at the end of the grant period.
 Applicants will receive an e-mail reminder two weeks prior to the evaluation due date.